noctabit/spam-call-blocker-app/README.md

 - **Notifications**: Receive a notification whenever a call is blocked.
 - **Export Preferences**: Export all app settings and blocked/whitelisted numbers.
 - **Import Preferences**: Import previously exported settings and number lists.

-## How It Works

-The app combines multiple data sources to determine if an incoming call should be blocked:

-- UnknownPhone API Integration
-Sends a POST request with the phone number and selected language to the UnknownPhone API, returning a rating indicating whether the number is likely spam.
-Numbers with an average rating below 3 (bad or dangerous) are blocked automatically.

-- Web Scraping with JSoup
-Scrapes listas spam and responderono websites in real time to gather fresh data on suspicious numbers.

-- User Preferences
-Uses your configured settings (whitelist, block unknown, hidden, or international numbers) to customize blocking behavior.

 ## Data Management